-1.2 Biodiversity and reduced pollution
+Biodiversity and reduced pollution

-The proposed Actions contribute to the Specific Objective by strengthening the cooperation among stakeholders from the two sides of the border on the protection and preservation of the natural values and habitats, while enhancing the efficiency of the measures for safeguarding biodiversity.
+The types of actions contribute to the Specific Objective by strengthening the cooperation among stakeholders from the two sides of the border on the protection and preservation of the natural values and habitats, while enhancing the efficiency of the measures for safeguarding biodiversity.
 The aim is to tackle the unfavorable processes observed in the remaining natural areas as a result of the climate change and human activities.
-This includes initiatives to reduce and eliminate the pollution sources from the Programme area.
+This includes initiatives to reduce and eliminate the pollution sources from the Programme area with active contribution to sustainable development as the horizontal principle 4 (Article 9 of Regulation (EU) 2021/1060 (CPR)).

-In order to efficiently respond to the identified problems, protect and preserve the nature, safeguard biodiversity and reduce and eliminate pollution, this Specific Objective focuses on three Actions.
+In order to efficiently respond to the identified problems, protect and preserve the nature, safeguard biodiversity and reduce and eliminate pollution, this Specific Objective focuses on three types of actions.

-The proposed actions closely relate to Priority Area 4 "To restore and maintain the quality of waters" and Priority Area 6 "To preserve biodiversity, landscapes and the quality of air and soils" of the EUSDR.
+The type of actions closely relate to Priority Area 4 "To restore and maintain the quality of waters" and Priority Area 6 "To preserve biodiversity, landscapes and the quality of air and soils" of the EUSDR.

+Type of action 1.
 Joint activities which identify and contribute to the elimination of the cross-border pollution sources

-The aim of this type of activities is to reduce and/or prevent further pollution of air, soil, or water in the border region.
+The aim is to reduce and/or prevent further pollution of air, soil, or water in the border region.